Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 [^sp-27]: Spengler op. cit.
 Vol. II. p.
 327.
 [^sp-28]: Spengler op. cit.
 Vol. II. p.
 330.
 [^sp-29]: Spengler op. cit.
 Vol. II. p.
-444 - See also T. S. Elliott: Notes towards a Definition of Cultures.
+444 - See also T. S. Eliot: Notes towards a Definition of Culture [Available at Archive.org](https://archive.org/details/in.ernet.dli.2015.159230).

 The components of a Culture attain "form" as a people, which grows to inward greatness only against other peoples.
 A people is in form as a "State", representing history at rest.
 Since it belongs to Time a mere description of constitutional provisions can not explain the state's essence, the real expressions of which are those conventions and practices of which the constitution is all the more silent for their being taken for granted.